libdwarf

 If you wish to provide a dw_errhand, define a function (this first example is not a good choice as it terminates the application!).

-and pass bad_dw_errhandler (as a function pointer, no parentheses The Dwarf_Ptr argument is the value you passed in as dw_errarg, and can be anything.
 By doing an exit() you guarantee that your application abruptly stops.
-This is only acceptable to toy or practice programs.
+This is only acceptable in toy or practice programs.

 A better dw_errhand function is